Hundreds of flights cancelled by German strikes

 Verdi is pushing for a 6.5 percent pay rise for around 2 million federal and local public-sector workers, and at least 200 euros more per month.

-More than 50 percent of Fraport's shares are held by the regional state of Hesse and the city of Frankfurt and its ground handlers have public-sector work contracts.
+More then 50 percent of Fraport's shares are held by the regional state of Hesse and the city of Frankfurt and its ground handlers have public-sector work contracts.

 FRANKFURT Abu Dhabi-based Etihad Airways on Friday confirmed its commitment to its investment in Air Berlin's leisure airline Niki.